george-labs/george-backend-hiring/docs/assumptions.md

 - I assume that all words in stopwords.txt file are on their own lines, which means one word per line.
 - Empty lines in stopwords.txt file are not considered.
 - If no file is provided, or any error happens when reading the stopwords.txt file, then empty list of stop words is provided to the application.

+## Iteration 3

+- I assume that the text file provided to application exists.